Modeling Power Consumption¶

 IdealEpEnergyStorage is an idealistic model with infinite energy capacity and infinite power flow.

-SimpleEpEnergyStorage is a non-trivial model integrating the difference between the total consumed power and the total generated power over time.
+SimpleEpEnergyStorage is a non-trivial model that integrates the difference between the total consumed power and the total generated power over time.

-SimpleCcBattery is a more realistic charge/current based battery model using a charge independent ideal voltage source and internal resistance.
+SimpleCcBattery is a more realistic charge/current-based battery model that uses a charge independent ideal voltage source and internal resistance.

 The following example shows how to configure a simple energy storage model: